Only the best Āyurveda will do.

 I've tried changing my diet and lifestyle and it didn't work.
 How is Āyurveda different?

-Āyurveda is a complete medical system. Āyurvedic formulations or "medicines" are selected for you based on your state of health.
-Formulations along with appropriate changes to your diet and lifestyle ensure that you get back to your natural state of health and are able to maintain it.
+Āyurveda is a complete holistic health system. Āyurvedic herbo-mineral formulations are selected for you based on your state of health.
+Formulations along with appropriate changes to your diet and lifestyle ensure that you get back to your natural state of health.
 Improved health cannot happen without changing your diet and lifestyle.

 Is Āyurveda a licensed profession?